IOlejniczak/Vessels-case-study/README.md

 # Vessels-case-study
 A simple Angular web app using nx monorepo solution and ngrx store.
-It constists of a homepage, vessels page and emissions page.
+It constists of a homepage, vessels page and emissions page and it's goal is to display different vessel-related data - vessels are depicted in an Ag-Grid table and vessel emissions are displayed with chart.

 ## Tech stack
 - **Angular** - v.16.2.0